Ecclesiastes Chapter 3 Continued

 Matthew 6:34 “Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
 Sufficient unto the day [is] the evil thereof.”

-There is no actual proof that we can see with physical eyes that would cause us to believe in heaven.
+There is no actual proof that we can see with physical eyes that which would cause us to believe in heaven.
 Faith and trust in the Lord Jesus Christ is our ticket to heaven.

 One again, death becomes the overshadowing reality.